volesen/orm-db-benchmark/README.md

 ```

 ## Benchmarking methodology
-For each ORM/ODM and DB pair, the application is dockerized and served thorugh the Gunicorn as a wsgi-server.
+For each ORM/ODM and DB pair, the application is dockerized and served through the (Gunicorn 19.9.0)[https://gunicorn.org/] as a wsgi-server.

 Testing script measuring time (an estimate) for processing and serialization of DB content for a server
 The time spent processing a request is estimated using cURL through pycURL as `TIME_STARTTRANSFER - TIME_CONNECT` inspired by